canonical/github-runner-operator/src-docs/lxd.py.md

 Execute a command within the LXD instance.

-Exceptions are not raise if command execution failed.
-Caller should check the exit code and stderr for failures.
+Exceptions are not raised if command execution failed.
+Caller should check the exit code and stderr for errors.